bgamari/ghc-wiki-import/reading-list.md

 You can ask questions on `ghc-devs@haskell.org`.
 People are friendly.
+See also [working on GHC](working-conventions) and GHC contributors?.

 ## General background